neverfox/haida/writeups/lab5.md

 ## Corpus

-We collected the following 10-sentence corpus text from Enrico (actually the contatenation of *two* stories, originally from Swanton 1908, given that the longest is only seven sentences) and built a test suite file (`testcorpus`) for it:
+We collected the following 10-sentence corpus text from Enrico (actually the contatenation of *two* stories, originally from Swanton 1908, given that the longest is only seven sentences).
+The corpus was given in the test as IGT and we created a test corpus in the same format as our test suite:

 ```
 # 1